BatsResearch/mazzetto-icml21-code/README.md

 conda install --file requirements.txt
 ```

+First, you will need to clone the BatsResearch/amcl Github repository.
+It serves as reference implementations of the algorithm proposed in our paper.
+This can be found at https://github.com/BatsResearch/amcl.

-You will also need the BatsResearch/labelmodels/ Github repository, which you can find here: https://github.com/BatsResearch/labelmodels.
+Next, you will need the BatsResearch/labelmodels/ Github repository, which you can find here: https://github.com/BatsResearch/labelmodels.
 We use this repository for the Semi-Supervised Dawid Skene implementation as a baseline.

-You should clone the repository, making a "labelmodels/" direcotry.
+You should clone the repository, making a "labelmodels/" directory.
 After installing the respository, you will need to switch to the semi branch of labelmodels by running
 ```
 git checkout semi
 ```

 from the "labelmodels/" directory.

 ## Setup